The Normal Foot

 Most running shoes have a built in arch support; this is desirable for avoiding excessive pronation.

 If you are concerned about your feet, talk to your family physician.
-If you need advice from an orthopaedic foot and ankle surgeon, click here
+If you need more advice from an MD dedicated to foot and ankle care, click here

 to find members of the American Orthopaedic Foot & Ankle Society in your area.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images and graphics, is for informational purposes only.
 The content is not intended to substitute for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find an Orthopaedic Foot & Ankle Surgeon" tool at the top of this page or contact your primary doctor.